-Star Reader assessments and Maths Fluency tests are carried out every half term; Testbase is used at the end of each year in Years 1, 3, 4 and 5.
+Maths Fluency tests are carried out every half term; Testbase is used at the end of each term in Years 1, 3, 4 and 5.
 Past SATs papers are used in Year 2 and Year 6 for familiarisation purposes at the end of the Autumn and Spring terms.

-Year 1 pupils will be assessed in phonics through RWInc, reading comprehension will be teaching assessed.
-Y1 maths will be assessed using White Rose Hub end of unit assessments.
+Pupils will be assessed in phonics and spellings through RWInc.
+We use statements linked to the National Curriculum objectives for Reading and Maths.
+We assess against age related expectations for each year group and use teacher assessment and Testbase for reading comprehension, and White Rose Hub end of unit assessments and TT Rock Stars in Maths.
 Internal moderations of reading and maths assessments are carried out every term for all year groups.